-We will consider applications from parents who have named the school as any ranked preference on their application form this is called the Equal preference system.
-If there are more applications for the number of places available at the school we will than offer places by using the following order of priority:
+We will consider applications from parents who have named the school as any ranked preference on their application form this is called the equal preference system.
+If there are more applications for the number of places available at a school, we will than allocate places by using the following order of priority:

-- Children in Public Care (and as deemed under Section 22 of the Children Act 1989) including a child who was previously "looked after" but immediately after being "looked after" became subject to an adoption, residence, or special guardianship order (see definition). - Children who live in the school's catchment area and who will have a brother or sister at the school, or at the feeder junior school during the coming academic year. (see definition) - 3.
-Other children who live in the school's catchment area. - 4.
-Other children who will have a brother or sister at the school or at the feeder junior school during the coming academic year. - 5.
-Other children who have exceptional medical or social grounds see point 1 below - 6.
-All other children.
+Order of Priority Over-subscription Criteria Criteria 1 Children in Public Care (and as deemed under Section 22 of the Children Act 1989) including a child who was previously "looked after" but immediately after being "looked after" became subject to an adoption, residence, or special guardianship order (see definition).
+Criteria 2 Children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Criteria 3 Children who live in the school's catchment area and who will have a brother or sister at the school, or at the feeder junior school during the coming academic year. (see definition).
+Criteria 4 Other children who live in the school's catchment area.
+Criteria 5 Other children who will have a brother or sister at the school or at the feeder junior school during the coming academic year (see definition).
+Criteria 6 Other children who have exceptional medical or social grounds see point 1 below.
+Criteria 7 All other children.

-(see definitions of our criteria in priority 1, 2 and 4 above in our parent's information booklet and at www.gateshead.gov.uk)
+(\see definitions of our criteria in priority 1, 3 and 5 above in our parent's information booklet and at www.gateshead.gov.uk)

+Point 1

-Point 1- We can consider exceptional individual applications, particularly in cases involving medical or social needs.
+We can consider exceptional individual applications, particularly in cases involving medical or social needs.
 If you wish to apply on medical or social grounds you must provide written evidence from relevant registered health professionals i.e. a doctor or social worker.
 The evidence must demonstrate why the chosen school is more appropriate and what difficulties would be caused if they were to travel to and attend alternative schools.
 We will not consider such applications if the relevant professional evidence is not provided.
 The evidence will be presented to the Primary Fair Access Panel for consideration.
-No assumption should be made that submission of the relevant evidence will, in itself, be sufficient to offer a place.
+No assumption should be made that submission of the relevant evidence will be, in itself, sufficient to allocate a place.